vkakerbeck/tbp.monty/docs/future-work/cmp-hierarchy-improvements.md

 > 📘 Heterarchy vs. Hierarchy
 >
 > We sometimes use the term heterarchy to express the notion that, similar to the brain, connections in Monty aren't always strictly hierarchical.
 There are many long-range connections (voting) within the same hierarchical level and across level, as well as skip-connections.
 Also, every level in the "hierarchy" has a motor output (goal state) that it sends to the motor system.
+To read more about this, see our recent publication [Hierarchy or Heterarchy?
+A Theory of Long-Range Connections for the Sensorimotor Brain](https://arxiv.org/abs/2507.05888).